SerigneCheikh98/Softeng1/GUIPrototypeV2.md

 The non-registered User enters Username, E-Mail, Password and Confirm Password.
 After that, by clicking on the "Sign Up" button the User can go to the [HOME PAGE USER](#home-page-user).
 ![image info](./code/gui_v2/CreateAccount.png)
 # HOME PAGE USER
 From here the User can see all the transactions.
-Here he can add a Transaction by clicking on "Create Transaction" button.
-He can also go to:<br>
+Here he can add a Transaction by clicking on "Create Transaction" button. <br>In addition, he can change the visualization order by clicking on the "Sort Icon" on the corresponding column. <br>He can also go to:<br>
 1) [USER SETTINGS](#user-settings) by clicking on the settings icon.
 2) [MANAGE CATEGORIES](#manage-categories) by clicking on the "Show Categories" button.
 3) [MANAGE LABELS](#manage-labels) by clicking on the "Show Labels" button.